silshack/summer2017/_posts/elliott/2017-05-17-python-basics.md

 * You will make games and command line scripts with Python
 * You will submit and merge pull requests on github (an important professional skill!)
-* You will use several languages besides Python including YAML, Markdown, HTML and Bash
+* You will use several languages besides Python including YAML, Markdown, and HTML
 * You will feel confident and be effective a learning new things
 * You will learn problem solving strategies and attitudes that will serve you well in any career